 6. Use American United Realtor Finder

 One of the first home buying team members you’ll be adding is a Realtor.
 As part of the comprehensive services that American United offers, they have compiled a list of established and trusted agents in the area.
-All you have to do is email with a basic description of what you’re looking for, and you’ll receive a list of American United’s favorite real estate agents.
+Simply provide us with a basic description of what you’re looking for, and you’ll receive a list of American United’s favorite real estate agents.
 This service is offered for free, and with no obligation.
+Find Your Realtor – Click Here